North Coast (Oregon Border to Point Arena)

 Potential ecosystem impacts

-- Species is fairly resistant to fishing pressure given early maturing, high fecundity, moderate life span, & wide distribution
+- This species is fairly resistant to fishing pressure given early maturing, high fecundity, moderate life span, & wide distribution.

-- Troll & hook-and-line have relatively low bycatch whereas purse seines and long lines potentially result in moderate to high bycatch of species associated with yellowfin schools if actions are not taken to reduce bycatch and mortality rates
+- Troll & hook-and-line methods have relatively low bycatch whereas purse seines and long lines potentially result in moderate to high bycatch of species associated with yellowfin schools if actions are not taken to reduce bycatch and mortality rates.

 - Purse seiners using fish aggregating devices (FADs, manmade floating objects) to attract yellowfin must take precautions to avoid bycatch of juvenile yellowfin & non-target pelagic species.

-- Usually sold as rounds, loins, or steaks
+- It is usually sold as rounds, loins, or steaks.

 Description of meat